AnttiKurittu/check/README.md

 - Check common ports for available services<br>
 - Try to retrieve and show HTTP headers from said ports<br>

+# Who needs this?

+<p>I wrote this to quickly pull information on an network address of interest.
+Usually to gather this information you need to run several commands and access several websites - this script gathers everything in one place and formats the output in a pleasing manner.
+With basic usage of "check.py -d example.com -a" you can run all modules and save the output in a log file.
+For processing the log file later on you can suppress colour and graphics.</p>

+This might be useful for sysadmins, secops, investigators or whoever needs to quickly and efficiently assess a network resource.

+With default options it <i>does</i> contact the host directly, but there modules that query external resources which can pull a lot of interesting information.

 <p>It is also the <i>first thing I've written in Python</i> so that's what it looks like.</p>

 Export your API keys as environmental variables;<br>